poshjosh/chinomsoikwuagwu.com/2018/12/14/Automate-deployment-of-Jenkins-to-AWS_Part-1_Semi-automation_Single-EC2-instance.md

 - This article is the first part of the series.

+- You can find the source for this article [here](https://github.com/poshjosh/automate-jenkins-to-aws)

 - The objective of this first part is to create a re-usable amazon AMI which auto installs Jenkins, some specified plugins and omits the initial user password.